From Farmhouse to Nuclear Power Plant

 The Hunt family retained ownership of the Governor Hunt House and associated farmlands for only a decade after the death of Jonathan Sr. in 1823.
 The house and surroundings, an estate of 1,731 acres, passed to Jonathan's son, Arad.
 However, when Arad died in 1833 a portion of the property, including the Governor Hunt House, was sold to William Heard and it remained in the Heard family until 1906.

 However, after another five years, Westin sold the house, without the farmland, to Robert J. Kuhn.
 Kuhn was the author of a history of Northfield, Massachusetts that also included his research into the Hunt family.
 It is thought that Kuhn made the purchase intending to find a historically sensitive buyer because just a few months after his purchase, he sold the house to Florence Louchheim Stol.
-Stol was a lively and fascinating woman whose story deserves its own detailed treatment (See: The Life and Loves of Florence Stol).
+Stol was a lively and fascinating woman whose story deserves a detailed treatment.
+(See: The Life and Loves of Florence Stol)

-When Stol died in 1967, the property and the Governor Hunt House entered a new and modern stage.
+When Stol died, the property and the Governor Hunt House entered a new and modern stage.
 The house would now become an important part of a nuclear power plant that, in many ways, changed the face of the town of Vernon.
-Now more changes are in the works: Today the building is on its way to becoming Vernon's community center and an anchor to the town's planned village area (See: Coming Full Circle).
+Now more changes are in the works: Today the building is on its way to becoming Vernon's community center and an anchor to the town's planned village area.
+(See: Going Full Circle)